polterguy/phosphorusfive/core/p5.exp/README.md

   src:UPDATED!
 ```

-Notice that only the nodes matching BOTH the name of "jane" AND the value of "doe" are updated above.
+Notice how only the nodes matching _BOTH_ the name of "jane" AND the value of "doe" are updated above.

 If you wish to return the ones having either _ONE_ of a name being "jane" or a value of "doe", this
-could be accomplished using the XOR (^) boolean operator, such as below
+could be accomplished using the XOR `^` boolean operator, such as below.

 ```
 _data